paudetseis/SplitPy/README.md

 ![](./splitpy/examples/figures/SplitPy_logo.png)

+Seismic anisotropy refers to the property of seismic waves to propagate at different wavespeeds depending on the direction of propagation.
+This property can be related to the coherent alignment of rock-forming minerals, which is thought to reflect the current dynamics or fossilized structure of Earth materials due to tectonic deformation.
+In the upper mantle, seismic anisotropy is most easily determined using the distortion of teleseismic body waves with a known initial polarity, typically core-refracted shear-waves (SKS, SKKS).

-SplitPy is a teleseismic shear-wave (SKS) Splitting Toolbox based on the Matlab Tool [`SplitLab`](http://splitting.gm.univ-montp2.fr), but with modifications from [Wustefeld et al (2008)](#references).
+SplitPy is a teleseismic shear-wave Splitting Toolbox based on the Matlab Tool [`SplitLab`](http://splitting.gm.univ-montp2.fr), but with modifications from [Wustefeld et al (2008)](#references).
 Additional error surface implementation has been added, however these error